 ‘Science’, from the Latin Scire, related to the words ‘Cognition’ and ‘Consciousness’, is a form of Knowledge, a type of Knowing.

-Secondly, its central principles, the Principle of Contradiction and the Principle of Induction [there are others but these are the big ones; we’ll get to them in later Posts].
+Secondly, its central principles, the Principle of Contradiction and the Principle of Induction [there are others but these are the big ones.
+We’ll get to Method and Principles in later Posts].

 And finally, very importantly, the ‘Scientific-Stance’.